 143. 1An elder of the sectaries said to Yeshua`, ‘My followers are rich beyond measure, because they have my teaching, and will sit like kings on thrones and judge over all Israel!
 2But your followers dwell in poverty, because your teaching is barren, and your followers have nothing – they are ignorant peasants!’

 3But Yeshua` said, ‘Those who follow this son of man are like children who work as tenant farmers in a field that isn’t theirs.
 4And one day, the owners of the field will come, and they’ll say to them, “Give us our field back”.
 And the children will give them back their field.

 5‘Then the landowners will say to them, “Give us back the seed we gave you, and the tools we gave you to work our field.”
 And the children will give them back their seed, and the tools that were loaned to them.

-6‘Then the landowners will say to them, “Give us the cloaks we gave you, and the tunics we gave you too.”
+6‘Then the landowners will say to them, “Give us the mantles we gave you, and the tunics we gave you too.”

-7‘And in their presence, the children will hand over their cloaks, and their tunics as well.
+7‘And in their presence, the children will hand over their mantles, and their tunics as well.

 8‘Then the landowners will say to them, “Now what have you got left?
 You’ve got nothing – you’re just ignorant peasants!”